-Located on the famous Wyndham Street strip in Central, this hotpot restaurant puts the “broth” in “brothel” with its retro red light district vibes.
+Located on the famous Wyndham Street strip, this hotpot restaurant puts the “broth” in “brothel” with its retro red light district vibes.
 Inspired by the famous Qing dynasty novel Dream of the Red Chamber, Yi Hung Yuen’s look is heavily influenced by ancient Chinese architecture, while the bordello theme is carried through in the cheekily named dishes (i.e. “courtesan” soups and “young fresh” meats) and raunchy illustrated cocktail menu.

 Get hot and heavy with the mala soup base ($128) or the typhoon shelter crab hotpot ($488), and keep the good times going with one of Yi Hung Yuen’s signature tipples; we like the Red Light Green Wine ($128), made from sour plum-infused shochu, green tea liqueur, berries, Korean yuzu honey syrup, and cold-brewed green tea.

 Yi Hung Yuen (怡紅院), Shop B & C, 13–55 Wyndham Street, Central | (+852) 3101 9968